3rdGen-Media/PbAudio/README.md

 # [Pb]Audio

-[Physics-based] Audio is a cross-platform pure C library for establishing and producing to real-time hardware  from persistent TCP socket client connections secured with SSL/TLS.
-CoreTransport aims to implement the following non-standard features for all supported platforms:
+[Physics-based] Audio is a cross-platform pure C library for establishing and producing to real-time hardware audio streams in stereo and 3D environment contexts.
+[Pb]Audio aims to implement the following non-standard features for all supported platforms:

 * To Be Written